 - An online shopping cart, where customers will store items before checking out

 - A virtual terminal that enables your mobile device or computer to accept credit cards

 - A payment gateway that lets you accept online payments securely without compromising customer information.
-On top of credit and debit cards, mobile payments, and bank transfers, you should also consider accepting cryptocurrency payments.
+On top of credit and debit cards, mobile credit card processing, and bank transfers, you should also consider accepting cryptocurrency payments.
 Accepting crypto will broaden your market, speed up transactions, and lower transaction fees.
 Just make sure you have a high-quality crypto wallet to safely receive and store crypto payments from your customers.

 - Billing and invoicing features, which let you bill or invoice your customers through a secure payment gateway

 You can often get these store systems from the same e-commerce services provider.
 Gravity Payments is a perfect solution for new e-commerce business owners who need payment and other services fast.